Stair Climber Calorie Burn Calculator

 Formula: H = S × h

 That output does not directly drive the calorie estimate in the script, but it is still valuable because it tells you how much ascent you completed.
-Many people find vertical meters easier to compare across workouts than raw step counts alone.
+Many people find vertical meters easier to compare across stair workouts than raw step counts alone.

-To connect movement to energy use, the calculator relies on MET values, or Metabolic Equivalents of Task.
+To connect stair motion to energy use, the calculator relies on MET values, or Metabolic Equivalents of Task.
 One MET is commonly treated as the energy cost of resting quietly and is often expressed as approximately of oxygen consumption.
 Higher MET values represent more demanding activity.
 In this calculator, cadence determines the MET bucket:

 | Steps/min | Vertical m/min | Approx MET |